Best books and preparation plan for Medical entrance

 Most of the State and National level medical entrance exams have been discarded and replaced by the National Eligibility-cum-Entrance Test, i.e. NEET.
 The National Eligibility cum Entrance Test conducted By The Central Board of Secondary Education (CBSE) is one of the major entrance exams in India that'll help you score a government seat in a Government or Private medical college.
 Although, preparing for it takes years of dedicated studying and research about the field.

 National Testing Agency (NTA) is expected to release the NEET 2020 result anytime soon at ntaneet.nic.in.
-Generally, the Entrance Examination for admission in the diploma and degree courses is held separately at all India level and state level.
-However, the Entrance Examination for admission in the postgraduate degree and research programmes is done on an all India basis or state basis.
+Generally, the Entrance Examination for admission in the diploma and degree courses is held separately at all Indian level and state level.
+However, the Entrance Examination for admission in the postgraduate degree and research programs is done on an all India basis or state basis.

 It is not just NEET but there are other major exams that are conducted on an all India basis like AFMC- Armed Forces Medical College, AIIMS- All India Institute of Medical Sciences, AIPMT-All India Pre Medical Test, JIPMER- Jawaharlal Institute of Post-Graduate Medical Education and Research, Pondicherry which will pave the pave into getting admission for Medical courses.
 The Preparation for the NEET, AIPMT, AIIMS exams can be overwhelming especially when everyone has a unique preparation strategy.
 So taking a different route with this prep will give you an upper hand.
 But first, all of us must understand the situation here.
 You have decided to appear for the NEET and want to be a doctor.

 You are already doing what lakhs of students in our country are doing.
 Approximately assume 99% of students won't get a good rank.
 So you have to be 1%.
-So, the answer too ' What should you do to be that 1% ?' is the deal-breaking answer.
-Hence, The preparation with the all best books, attending Social media talks, Youtube classes, Smart classes won't be enough.
-Google analytics states that the time spent studying is way lesser that of using Youtube and other social media platform for entertainment.
+So, the answer to' What should you do to be that 1% ?' is the deal-breaking answer.
+Hence, The preparation with the best books, attending Social media talks, Youtube classes, Smart classes won't be enough.
+Google analytics states that the time spent studying is way lesser than that of using Youtube and other social media platforms for entertainment.
 Every small distraction, like Youtube ads, even contribute as diversions from your subject.
 Hence using hard books in a smart way will keep you up the crowd.